sebzuloaga/React-Tutorial/README.md

 Openweather = {
   ...
   convertToDaily(fullForecast) {
-      // We need to get the date for the first forecast and currently we have the date and time so we split the string and save the           // date as the day variable
+      // We need to get the date for the first forecast and currently we have the date
+      //and time so we split the string and save the date as the day variable

       let dateTime = fullForecast[0].date.split(" ");
       let day = dateTime[0];

-      //We initialise all the variables we will be using. dailyInformation is an array containing the summarised data for each day
+      //We initialise all the variables we will be using. dailyInformation is an
+      //array containing the summarised data for each day the temperatures contains all
-      //the temperatures contains all the minimum and maximum values for each day so that we can get the absolute max and min
+      //the minimum and maximum values for each day so that we can get the absolute max and min
-      //the descriptions will hold the list of descriptions for each day so we can see the most frequent one
+      //the descriptions will hold the list of descriptions for each day so we can see
+      //the most frequent one

       let dailyInformation = [];
       let temperatures = [];
       let descriptions = [];

-      // We are getting a list of 3 hour forecasts for 5 days, which means that we will have a list of 40 weather forecasts
+      // We are getting a list of 3 hour forecasts for 5 days, which means that we will
-      // We need to iterate through all of the forecasts and do something with them.
+      //have a list of 40 weather forecasts.
+We need to iterate through all of the forecasts and
+      //do something with them.
 At the moment, we just log each forecast.
       //We loop for fullForecast.length + 1 because we will also need to do something special at the end.

       for(let i = 0; i < fullForecast.length +1 ; i++){